Blog & Tools

 They’re predictions that may leave businesses wondering whether to invest in SD-WAN.
 Maybe.
 But first, experts suggest considering which types of enterprises are most suitable.

-First, businesses should think about what type of connections currently exist in their WAN architecture.
-SD-WAN is transport agnostic, meaning that it works with multiple connection types such as MPLS, cable internet, 4G/LTE, among other methods.
+First, businesses should think about what type of wan connectivity currently exist in their WAN architecture.
+SD-WAN technology is transport agnostic, meaning that it works with multiple connection types such as MPLS, cable internet, 4G/LTE, among other methods.
 SD-WAN uses Software-Defined Networking (SDN) principles and policy-based automation to connect sites through a centralized management platform.

-Adopting SD-WAN can allow companies to provide remote locations and small sites with improved user experiences and increased bandwidth by leveraging multiple connections – while remaining cost competitive.
+Adopting an SD WAN solution allows companies to provide remote locations and small sites with improved user experiences and increased bandwidth by leveraging multiple connections – while remaining cost competitive.

 Some of the features, including application awareness, automated policy control, and other value-added services make a case for medium-sized companies with a small-to-moderate IT staff.

-Finally, SD-WAN can empower companies that are adopting or using cloud services, which these days is the majority of businesses.
+Finally, SD-WAN enables cloud usage organizations that are adopting or using cloud services to have better consistency in network performance, which these days is the majority of businesses.
 Those who use Microsoft Office 365, Dropbox, Salesforce, G Suite (formerly Google Apps), or Adobe Creative Cloud are already on the cloud.
-They need a secure, fast and resilient network to ensure employees can work at any location, whenever needed.
+They need a secure, fast, and resilient network to ensure employees can work at any location, whenever needed.

-SD-WAN creates a Virtual Private Network structure designed for the cloud.
+Secure SD-WAN creates Virtual Private Networks designed for the cloud.
 It uses policy-driven network automation to accomplish that.

 Traditional router-based WAN structures are not for everyone.
 For that matter, neither is SD-WAN.
 But for those who would benefit, you get the best of both worlds: reliability, scalability, security, centralization, and lower costs.
 Together, the features make managing your network a whole lot easier.